jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 ### Kind of issue

-There are five types of issues(bug report, question, suggestion, implementation, test about implementation).
+There are five types of issue.
 - *Bug report* is written when there is a problem in use.
-- *Question* are for non-bug questions.
+- *Question about something* are for non-bug questions.
-- *Suggestion* is a suggestion for this project or repository.
+- *Suggest for this project* is a suggestion for this project or repository.
 - *Implementation* is an issue for contributors, and is used to track progress when there is content to be implemented.
-- *Test about implementation* is an issue for contributors, and is used to track progress when there is test about implementation.
+- *Test for implementation* is an issue for contributors, and is used to track progress when there is test about implementation.

 ### How to create an issue